Old Union Church and Cemetery

 Old Union Church and Cemetery is a historic church and cemetery located in Reeve Township, Daviess County, Indiana.
-The church was built in 1858, and is a one-story, Greek Revival style frame building.
-It is sheathed in clapboard and has a gable roof.
-It features a projecting entrance tower added about 1900.
-The adjacent cemetery contains about 1,000 burials; the earliest marked burial was in 1823.
-Also on the property are the contributing shelter house and privy.
+Built in 1858, the church is a one-story Greek Revival-style frame structure with clapboard siding and a gable roof, featuring a projecting entrance tower added around 1900.
+The nearby cemetery contains about 1,000 graves, with the earliest marked burial dating to 1823, and the property also includes a historic shelter house and privy privy.

 It was listed on the National Register of Historic Places in 2005.